BimberLab/nimble/README.md

 # nimble
-nimble is a fast, accurate, and configurable bulk RNA sequence aligner that executes lightweight alignments on arbitrary reference libraries.
+nimble is a fast, accurate, and configurable RNA sequence aligner that executes lightweight alignments on arbitrary reference libraries.
 It uses pseudo-alignment to rapidly generate supplemental calls to complement a data pipeline's primary alignment.
 It does this with low overhead, making it possible to run supplemental alignments on almost any machine.

 # Installation